Bobby Fischer: Comments on September 11 attacks

-Shortly after midnight on September 12, 2001, Philippines local time (approximately four hours after the September 11, 2001, terrorist attacks in the US), Fischer was interviewed live by Pablo Mercado on the Baguio station of the Bombo Radyo network.
-Fischer stated that he was happy that the attacks had happened, while expressing his view on United States and Israeli foreign policy, saying, "I applaud the act.
+Shortly after midnight on September 12, 2001, Philippines local time (approximately four hours after the September 11 attacks in the US), Fischer was interviewed live by Pablo Mercado on the Baguio station of the Bombo Radyo network.
+Fischer stated that he was happy that the attacks had happened, while expressing his view on United States and Israeli foreign policy, saying: "I applaud the act.
 Look, nobody gets ... that the US and Israel have been slaughtering the Palestinians ... for years."
-He also said, "The horrible behavior that the US is committing all over the world ...
+He also said: "The horrible behavior that the US is committing all over the world ...
 This just shows you, that what goes around, comes around, even for the United States."
-Fischer also referenced the movie Seven Days in May and said he hoped for a military coup d'état in the US: "[I hope] the country will be taken over by the military—they'll close down all the synagogues, arrest all the Jews, execute hundreds of thousands of Jewish ringleaders."
+Fischer also referenced the movie Seven Days in May (1964) and said he hoped for a coup d'état in the US: "[I hope] the country will be taken over by the military—they'll close down all the synagogues, arrest all the Jews, execute hundreds of thousands of Jewish ringleaders."
 In response to Fischer's statements about 9/11, the US Chess Federation passed a motion to cancel his right to membership in the organization.
 Fischer's right to become a member was reinstated in 2007.